-Focused research on leopards through data collection assists with conservation solutions that protect species and individuals, and contributes to the health of the entire ecosystem.
+The Leopard Research Project in the Greater Kruger area is focused on data collection which assists with conservation solutions that protect species and individuals, and contributes to the health of the entire ecosystem.

 – Leopard captures (photos collected on camera traps)